 Hi Friends!
 Today on the blog we have story time (there’s a recap at the end if all you want to do is look at the pictures, I won’t be offended).

 A few weeks ago I packed a backpack, set an alarm for 4 AM, and flew across the country to my beautiful home state of Colorado.
 Why?
 To take an embroidery class!
-If you think a 4 AM flight for an embroidery class is a little… drastic, you obviously have never been to a Makerie workshop.
+If you think a 4 AM flight for an embroidery class is a little… drastic, you obviously have never been to a purchase provigil from canada.
 I’ve now been to two, and I am here to tell you that Ali and Emily are nothing short of magical.
 Ali and Emily are like… these amazing fairies who turn everything they touch into creative, magical, special places and we should revere and/or appoint them world dictators.
 I would be so down to live in a dictatorship as long as it was led by Ali and Emily.
 That took a weird turn.
 Onward!

 This particular Makerie, the Mini Makerie, was held in my mom’s studio!
 In our house!
 I didn’t even have to put on real pants to attend!
 I did, but I didn’t have to, and if that’s not the dream, I don’t know what it.